PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-08-comboboxes.md

     }
 }
 ```
+This is an approach you don't see in most tutorials.
+There's no custom class extending `ListCell` here.

+Remember that `ListCell` is a subclass of `Labeled`, which means that its presentation can work very much like a standard `Label`.
+Specifically, we have both a `Graphic` and a `Text` element, and we have a `graphicProperty()` and a `textProperty()` method.
+If we bind those properties to data in `item`, then they'll just show up on the screen and it will work.

-This is an interesting approach.
-Since we're not going to override `updateItem()` we don't have to create a custom `ListCell` class, not even an anonymous inner class.
+Since we're not going to override `updateItem()`, nor are we going to customize the layout of the `ListCells`, we don't have to create a custom `ListCell` class, not even an anonymous inner class.
 We can just instantiate a plain vanilla `ListCell` and configure it from outside, using the methods already available from `ListCell`.

 And it looks like this: